rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-lateinit-property-check-initialization"}

-You can only use `isInitialized` on a property if you can already access the property in your code.
+You can only use `isInitialized` on a property if you can already access that property in your code.
 The property must be declared
 in the same class, in an outer class, or as a top-level property in the same file.

 ## Overriding properties